suomitek/suomitek-appboard/docs/architecture/design-proposals/dashboard/error-handling/error-handling.md

 ## Objective

-The goal of this document is to propose a consistent error handling mechanism that has an answer to two types of errors, unexpected/unhandled (transient server error, syntax error) and handled (retries, 404s, ...) in the Kubeapps frontend dashboard.
+The goal of this document is to propose a consistent error handling mechanism that has an answer to two types of errors, unexpected/unhandled (transient server error, syntax error) and handled (retries, 404s, ...) in the Suomitek-appboard frontend dashboard.

 ### Background